 Mind Mapping

 • They build critical thinking by showing hidden links & patterns.

-Mind mapping help you save time, clear up confusion and generate fresh ideas whether you’re a professional, student, or business owner.
+Mind maps help you save time, clear up confusion and generate fresh ideas whether you’re a professional, student, or business owner.

+Mind Mapping